This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

 SyncMountmanager::mountDispatchThread catch block:

-Therefore, it will lead to requests processing thread termination and the Image destructor calling.
+Therefore, it'll lead to requests processing thread termination and the Image destructor calling.

 1. Windows virtual disk building

-- Set global environment variable "BASEDIR" to the path to installed DDK.
+- Set global environment variable "BASEDIR" to the path to the installed DDK.

 - Build the solution by means of Visual Studio 2008.